realworldocaml/book/en/prologue.md

   present in traditional functional languages like Scheme, and is also found in distributed big data frameworks like Hadoop.
-* _Automatic type inference_ to avoid having to laboriously define the type of every single variable in a program, and instead have them inferred based on how a value is used.
-Available in C# with implicitly typed local variables, and C++11 with its `auto` keyword.
+* _Automatic type inference_ to avoid having to laboriously define the type of every single variable in a program and instead have them inferred based on how a value is used.
+Available in C# with implicitly typed local variables and in a limited form in C++11 with its `auto` keyword.
 * _Algebraic datatypes_ and _pattern matching_ to define and
   manipulate complex data structures.
 Available in Scala and F#.